Students sitting on grass in front of Rotunda

 Through a variety of means that encompass both the built and natural environment, UVA is reducing water use and improving water quality.
 The Facilities Management team initiates projects to reclaim water from various processes, including the University’s numerous heating/cooling chiller plants, as well as to preserve water usage in landscaping applications.

 Stormwater management is another critical part of our environmental stewardship of our University.
-The Clean Water Working Group, under the auspices of the Committee on Sustainability’s Environmental Stewardship Subcommittee, focuses on improving stormwater management and the sustainable use of water on Grounds.
+The Clean Water Working Group focuses on improving stormwater management and the sustainable use of water on Grounds.

 Accountability